|Patient Education Center||Español|

 • often snack and sip on sugary foods and drinks

-Your saliva helps prevent tooth decay, too.
-It reduces acid damage to a tooth by washing away sticky, sugary foods.
-Saliva also makes the acid weaker.
-Chewing sugarless gum after eating can increase saliva flow and help rinse away sugars.
-The minerals in saliva also can help repair the tooth.
+Saliva helps prevent tooth decay, too.
+It reduces acid damage to teeth by washing away sticky, sugary foods.
+Saliva also makes acids weaker.
+The minerals in saliva can help repair teeth.
+Chewing sugarless gum or sucking on sugarless hard candy after eating can increase saliva flow and help rinse away sugars.

 Decay under a filling photo captured by Dr. Joseph Nelson II.